skokielibrary/spl-content/_content/mandy/services--parents.markdown

 - *Come On In!* An ongoing goal of the Youth Services Department is to make the public library a meaningful and popular place for all children.
 In partnership with  [Niles Township District for Special Education (NTDSE)](http://www.ntdse.org/), Youth Services staff has been trained to better understand and serve children with disabilities.
 We also offer monthly programs, Sensory Storytime and Rainbow Therapy.
 [Add link to Holly's SPL Come On In! video???? http://www.youtube.com/watch?v=PCjBcyl0Y08]

-## But wait, there's more!
+##Other resources

+###Museum Adventure Pass

 Youth Services participates in the [Museum Adventure Pass](http://www.museumadventure.org/) program, a partnership between north suburban destinations and other libraries.
 Use your Skokie Public Library card to get discounts and passes to more than a dozen participating attractions.

+###TumbleBooks
-We also subscribe to a large collection of databases, including [TumbleBooks](http://www.tumblebooks.com/library/asp/home_tumblebooks.asp), an online collection of animated, talking picture books, puzzles, and quizzes.
-TumbleBook stories are adapted from existing picture books and can be enjoyed in English, Spanish, Chinese, and French.
+[TumbleBooks](http://www.tumblebooks.com/library/asp/home_tumblebooks.asp) is an online collection of animated, talking picture books, puzzles, and quizzes.
+The stories are adapted from existing picture books and can be enjoyed in English, Spanish, Chinese, and French.
 As with most library-subscribed databases, the TumbleBook Library is available from Internet computers inside the library and from home for Skokie Public Library cardholders.

 Other links of interest include:
 - [Common Sense Media](https://www.commonsensemedia.org/)